marcbenedi/ldap-triggers/README.md

 - Lock pid file in order to allow only one instance
 - Add cli entry to kill daeomon
 - Sig handling does not always work (at least with SIGTERM)
+- Add cli to create file to be runned by systemd